 DA: You’re killing me!
 I think levity is important.
 We’ll get to some semblance of normalcy sooner or later.

-MB: You had your break big break with films like Starred Up and in big films The Dark Knight and Jupiter Ascending, and now Star Trek Discovery as Booker.
+MB: You had your break big break with films like Starred Up, The Dark Knight and Jupiter Ascending.
+Now you star in Star Trek Discovery as Booker.
 He’s described as having a natural charisma and a devil-may-care attitude.
 How is this role different from what you’ve played in the past?

 DA: One thing I always try and do when I’m getting on board for a project is I try to approach it from a character perspective.
 That character becomes my icon into the story and into the world.
-So, my decision is always character driven and there was something about this picture of Cleveland Booker I found really interesting in essence.
+So, my decision is always character driven and there was something about this picture of Cleveland Booker I found interesting.

-I think his character represents an underdog who was ostracized by his family and had to find a purpose bigger than himself to survive.
+His character represents an underdog who was ostracized by his family.
+He had to find a purpose bigger than himself to survive.
 I think in life, we’re always trying to find our purpose one way or another.
 It’s part of our survival and a part of our identity.
 And that was something that really stood out to me.
 Because I was able to connect to the character through that specific way.
 It allowed me to really embrace joining onto this franchise which is so special.

 MB: In your own words, why is Star Trek such a compelling and enduring series and story for people?

 People come in so many different shades of color, texture, energies, and vibrations.
-What’s so wonderful is that these people are all brought together because of their own curiosity in that space and that’s special to me.
+What’s so wonderful is that these people are all brought together because of their own curiosity in that space.
+That’s special to me.

 For season three, we had a joint interview with the cast and our wonderful show runners, Alex Kurtzman and Michelle Paradise.
 Alex was talking about when watching the episodes being cut together, he said it had such a profound effect on him because he didn’t realize how current the issues were that we’re dealing with in this season and how it reflects some of the things which are happening in the world right now.